-Jonathan González is an artist working at the intersections of performance, text, sculpture, and other time-based media from Queens, New York.
-González’s work speculates on the political utility of the “stage” as a method to interface with publics upon systems of liveness, objects, and economies of data that construct the built environment.
+Jonathan González (they/them) is an artist working at the intersections of performance, text, sculpture, and other time-based media from Queens, New York.
+González’s work speculates on the political utility of the “stage” as a method to interface with publics upon systems of liveness, objects, and economies of being that construct the built environment.

 Their works include: Not Total (homeschool PDX, Yale Union x Paragon Arts Gallery, 2019), Working on Water in collaboration with Mario Gooden (Columbia School of Architecture, 2019), h/S: Jonathan González (Ciccio Gallery, 2019), Maroonage: Elaborations on the Stage and Staying Alive (Contact Quarterly), Lucifer Landing I & II (MoMA PS1 x Abrons Arts Center, 2019), Collaborative Curiosity (Contemporaryand), and their upcoming publication, Liar Liar (53rd Press).
 Their curations include Sunday Service @ Knockdown Center and Movement Research Fall Festival: invisible material.
 Previously an LMCC Workspace Resident (2018-19), NARS Foundation AIR (2018), Jerome Foundation Fellow (2019), Mertz Gilmore Grantee (2018), Art Matters Fellow (2019), Performance Art/Theater Foundation for Contemporary Arts Grantee (2019), and Bessie-nominee for Outstanding Production (ZERO, Danspace Project, 2018) and Breakout Choreographer (2019).